eriklindernoren/ML-From-Scratch/README.md

 The purpose of this project is not to produce as optimized and computationally efficient algorithms as possible but rather to present the inner workings of them in a transparent way.
-The reason the project uses scikit-learn is to evaluate the implementations on sklearn.datasets.

-Feel free to [reach out](mailto:eriklindernoren@gmail.com) if you can think of ways to expand this project.

 ## Table of Contents
 - [Machine Learning From Scratch](#machine-learning-from-scratch)